2022 Hurricane Dorian Beach Restoration Project

 These projects are not linear in nature and due to the size of our project, we may have more than one beach closure area.

-As background, sand is pumped ashore from an offshore dredge via a submerged pipeline.
+Sand is pumped ashore from an offshore dredge via a submerged pipeline.
 Construction typically proceeds in one direction from the submerged pipe (also known as a landing point) for a few thousand feet and then will proceed in the other direction from the same landing point.

 When all work related to a particular landing point and pipeline length is complete, the contractor will temporarily stop pumping sand and relocate the submerged pipeline to a new landing point.
 Work will then begin all over again.